cuberis/dev-standards/_harp/public/pages/css.md

-###app.less and what it means for _you_
+### Main.scss

-Your app.less file should not contain any explicit attribute definitions.
+Your main.scss file should not contain any explicit attribute definitions.
 Rather, it should serve as a home for imported component files (e.g. buttons, lists, forms, etc) and merely assigned pre-designed library styles to explicitly-named application usages.

-Your LESS directory should be broken into three distinct parts: globals, components, and app.less itself.
+Your Assets directory should contain all .scss files for importing (denoted with an underscore and typically broken into subfolders) and main.scss itself.
 Globals should contain code written in the most abstract, reusable way possible and be written with language that denotes their visual appearance.
 Think of globals as your block level elements--buttons, forms, type, etc. Globals should be the only place where explicit CSS is written.

 Components should integrate globals as mixins, and be written with language that denotes their "purpose" on the page.
 Think of components as "sections" or "parts" of a website.

-App.less contains nothing but import statements that compile your components and globals.
+Main.scss contains nothing but import statements that compile your components and globals.

-Here's an example of what a \_globals file named \_buttons.less might look like.
+Here's an example of what a \_globals file named \_buttons.scss might look like.
 Note that modifiers are as descriptive as possible.
 (Also note the parantheses with .btn, which prevents it from being output to the compiled CSS file. )

 	.btn() {
 		border-radius: 4px;
 		padding: 1em 2em;
-		background: @grey;
+		background: $grey;

 		&.green {
-			background: @green;
+			background: $green;
 		}
 		&.red {
-			background: @red;
+			background: $red;
 		}
 		&.square {
 			border-radius: 0;